dtcenter/METplotpy/metplotpy/contributed/weather_regime/README.rst

     weather regime analysis

 * **d**:
-    a numpy array of
+    a numpy array containing the differences between the curve and the line

 * **mi**:
-    stuff
+    a numpy array containing the location of the maximum distance

 * **line**:
-    a numpy array
+    a numpy array representing the straight line from the sum of squared difference for all clusters

 * **curve**:
-    a numpy array
+    a numpy array containing the actual values of sum of squared distances

 * **plot_title**:
     A string that gives the name of the title of the plot